Surveys and

 Representative study

-This is the result of a representative online survey conducted by intervista AG on behalf of the Sanitas health insurance foundation.
-The study examines the extent to which digital solutions could replace or supplement in-person psychotherapy.
+This was the result of a representative online survey conducted by intervista AG on behalf of the Sanitas health insurance foundation to examine the extent to which digital solutions could replace or supplement in-person psychotherapy.

-The survey was conducted in January 2024 by intervista AG and included 2,009 people between the ages of 15 and 79 from all over Switzerland.
+The survey was conducted in January 2024 and included 2,009 people between the ages of 15 and 79 from all over Switzerland.